 Recently I have been learning a bit more about Joan of Arc for two reasons, first because I finally got around to reading the play Saint Joan by Bernard Shaw, which is something I had been meaning to do for decades, and second because of the dramatic oratorio Jeanne d’Arc au bûcher (Joan of Arc at the Stake) by Arthur Honegger (1892-1955), which I saw several times in a staged production at the Frankfurt Opera in 2017.

 Joan is a prime example of the thin line between heresy and sainthood.
 She had her own very personal religious experience, with voices that spoke directly to her and not through the mouth of a priest.
 In 1431 she was convicted of heresy and burned at the stake, but twenty-five years later an inquisitorial court pronounced her innocent and declared her a martyr.
-She was finally canonized as a saint in 1920, three years before the premiere of Bernard Shaw’s play about her.
+She was finally canonized as a saint in 1920, three-and-a-half years before the premiere of Bernard Shaw’s play about her.

 My photos in this post are from 2014.
 I revised the text in 2019.